Public International Law, Humanitarian Law, Int’l IP Law, & Human Rights Law

 Mix & Match: Before classes in Geneva, many students participate in the complementary program in international criminal law at The Hague.
 Other options include the international business law program in Vienna, which can be completed before arriving in Geneva.

-Classes: Public International Law, Human Rights, Humanitarian Law, & Refugee Law (5 units)
+Classes: Public International Law, Humanitarian Law, Int’l IP Law & Human Rights (5 units)

 Internships in the human rights field are available in Geneva, London, Paris, Ireland and Ghana by special arrangement.
 For more information, please contact the Geneva Program Director, Professor Vinita Bali.
-Application deadline for classes with an internship is February 18.
-2014.
+Application deadline for classes with an internship is February 28, 2014.
+Note that there is currently a waitlist for internships in Geneva, Paris, Ireland and London for summer 2014.

 Fees & Financial Aid

-Deposit: A non-refundable deposit of $300 for the class and an additional deposit of $700 is required to secure your spot and it is applied to the tuition charge
+Deposit: A non-refundable deposit of $300 for the class and an additional deposit of $700 for the internship (if applicable) is required to secure your spot.
+The deposits are applied to the tuition charge.

 Tuition: The tuition charge is $1000/unit